This post may contain affiliate sales links. Please see my full disclosure policy for details

 I would love to know what your favorite park of the Thanksgiving meal.
 Leave me a comment below!

-A creamy mashed sweet potato baked and topped with mini marshmallows.
+Creamy mashed sweet potatoes baked and topped with mini marshmallows.

 - 3 Large Sweet potatoes or yams